-I answered a question on being someone's extramarital affair for Philosophy in Action Radio on 24 March 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on being someone's extramarital affair on 24 March 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it wrong to have a romantic relationship with a married person?
 In Ayn Rand's novel Atlas Shrugged, Dagny Taggart had an affair with Hank Rearden, knowing that he was married.
 How should those actions be judged in real life?
 Clearly, Hank's cheating was dishonest and wrong.
 Was Dagny wrong to pursue the affair?
 What should she have done instead?
 Or, imagine that Dagny didn't know that Hank was married until after they'd slept together.
 What should she have done in that case upon finding out the truth?
 Should she stop the affair?
 Should she inform the wife about the cheating?
 Should she apologize to the wife?
 Also, if your answer is different than Dagny's, how do you reconcile that?

 My Answer, In Brief: Fiction is not always the best guide: it's morally wrong and practically dangerous to be the "other man" or the "other woman" in another person's marriage.

 - Download: MP3 Segment (6.6 MB)

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: